 Every story has a moral.
 What do you want the moral of your story to be?
-Here is how you can pen a beautiful one, an inspiring story, as promising as the dreams you carry in your heart.”.
+Here is how you can pen a beautiful, inspiring story as promising as the dreams you carry in your heart.

 What do you do if someone asks you why you are sad?
 Usually, you will tell them a story behind your sadness.
 That, so-and-so did or didn’t do something for me, or that such-and-such person said xyz to me, or that my life is really difficult, and so on.
 What’s particularly interesting, purely from a psychological perspective, is that we don’t view these stories as stories but reasons.